 - A study of the archaeology, culture, religions and texts of the Ancient Near East, with particular interest in understanding the people of Israel and the Old Testament.
 Prerequisites: BSTH 101, 102, 201.
+Same as: HIST 316.

 BSTH 321 (3) Ten Commandments